David & Carolyn Crow

 Dolan Springs Pink Church

-Memory: Quirky and silly as it probably sounds, probably Seligman, Arizona and that The Roadkill Cafe/O.K.
+Memory: Quirky and silly as it probably sounds, it’s Seligman, Arizona—and The Roadkill Café / O.K.
 Saloon.
-David has the shirt and it still makes us smile.
+David still has the T-shirt, and it never fails to make us smile.

 • and more!